ahmedkaludi/accelerated-mobile-pages/readme.txt

 * Fixed: /amp in the telephone link when 'Change Internal Links to AMP' option enabled #2742
 * Fixed: Position of social sharing buttons 'above content' on pages #2809
 * Fixed: lang attribute in HTML tag #2808
+* Fixed: In footer, 'View non-AMP pages' is repeated twice when 'back to top link' option is enabled #2807

 Full changelog available in changelog.txt